The Insolvency Review: Switzerland

 Lehman Brothers Finance SA, the Swiss Lehman Brothers entity, was declared bankrupt in 2008.
-The bankruptcy proceeding is governed by the special regime for insolvent banks as outlined in Section I.vi, above.
+The bankruptcy proceeding is governed by the special regime for insolvent banks as outlined in Section I.vi.
 Twelve dividend payments, with a total dividend of more than 61 per cent for third-class creditors, have been paid out to creditors as of 30 June 2019.

 Ancillary insolvency proceedings